Melissa (novel): Censorship in the United States

 Melissa appeared on the American Library Association's Top Ten Most Challenged Book list every year between 2016 and 2020.
 It was the fifth-most banned book between 2010 and 2020.
-The book has been challenged for various reasons, including its portrayal of a transgender child; sexual themes that were "not appropriate at elementary levels," such as mentions of "dirty magazines" and pornography and descriptions of male anatomy; conflicts with religious viewpoints and "traditional family structure"; and supposedly encouraging children to "clear browser history and change their bodies using hormones".
+The book has been challenged for various reasons, including its portrayal of a transgender child; sexual themes that were claimed to be "not appropriate at elementary levels," such as mentions of "dirty magazines" and pornography and descriptions of physical anatomy; conflicts with religious viewpoints and "traditional family structure"; and supposedly encouraging children to "clear browser history and change their bodies using hormones".

 In 2017, a library supervisor for the Wichita, Kansas public school system decided not to automatically include Melissa on a list of books sent to district libraries, citing its sexual references and allegedly age-inappropriate language.
 Wichita school libraries could not use system funds to purchase the novel, but would instead need to rely on building funds or interlibrary loans to provide access.
 In response, Gino organized a Twitter fundraising campaign to buy enough copies of Melissa for each of the district's 57 elementary and K-8 school libraries.

 In April 2018, the Tigard-Tualatin School District in King City, Oregon considered requiring parents to sign a permission slip before letting elementary students check out Melissa.
 Some parents protested the idea as censorship, while others praised it for keeping parents informed.

 Melissa was selected as a text for students in grades 3–5 in the 2018 Oregon Battle of the Books reading competition.
-Officials from two Oregon school districts withdrew their students from the competition as a result, believing the book was "developmentally inappropriate" due to references to pornography and other content.
-Gino claimed that these objections were "a decoy" for disapproval of the book's transgender themes.
+Officials from two Oregon school districts withdrew their students from the competition as a result, claiming a belief that the book was "developmentally inappropriate" due to references to pornography and other content.
+Gino stated that these objections were "a decoy" for disapproval of the book's transgender themes.